Key Concepts

 Several measurable risk factors include:

-• Personal Information: This includes details such as an individual’s age, place of residence, workplace or birthplace.
+- Personal Information: This includes details such as an individual’s age, place of residence, workplace or birthplace.

-• KYC: The status of the individual’s basic KYC checks - whether they passed, partially passed, or failed.
+- KYC: The status of the individual’s basic KYC checks - whether they passed, partially passed, or failed.

-Identity Verification Flags: Any signs of suspicious behavior or issues related to identity during the identity verification process.
+Identity Verification Flags: Any signs of suspicious behaviour or issues related to identity during the identity verification process. - PEP/Sanctions: Occurrences where an individual is listed on a politically exposed persons or sanctions watchlist.

-• Duplicate Entities: Cases where parts of an entity are replicated from an existing entity, such as names, document numbers, phone numbers or email addresses
+Negative News: Instances where an individual appears in unfavourable news articles - Duplicate Entities: Cases where parts of an entity are replicated from an existing entity, such as names, document numbers, phone numbers or email addresses

-• Blocked Entities: Situations where parts of the entity have been blocked, such as a name, phone number, address, email, etc.
+- Blocked Entities: Situations where parts of the entity have been blocked, such as a name, phone number, address, email, etc.

 Ultimately, the decision to accept or reject an entity lies with you.
 Assess risk carefully and decide whether you’re willing to onboard an entity deemed high risk based on the risk policy defined by you.